Green Zoo Festival

 The organizers of this festival are concert promoters from Front Row Heroes based in Poland.
 The Green Zoo Festival has direct ties with the POP Montreal Festival and has hosted many musicians initially showcased at this annual Canadian festival.
 In addition to the music, the festival provides a means of promotion for upcoming local musicians, includes workshops dedicated to independent music, and is associated with the development of volunteer programs.

-The legendary Klub RE venue will host this year’s edition of the Green Zoo Festival over the course of almost three weeks in May.
+The legendary Klub RE and Betel Klub venues, joined for the first time by Poczta Główna will host this year’s edition of the Green Zoo Festival across five weeks, from May 1 to May 29.
 For more information, see Green Zoo Festival official site.

 History